MediaArea/MediaConch/Narrative.md

 Efforts to create an FFV1 specification began in April 2012, continuing through the August 2013 release of FFV1 version 3.
 Currently the specification remains in development at http://github.com/ffmpeg/ffv1.
 Ideally a specification should fully inform the development of a decoder or parser without the need to reference existing implementations (such as the ffv1 implementations within ffmpeg and libav); however MediaArea's initial research and prototyping efforts with FFV1 found the current specification insufficient to create a decoder.
 As a result MediaArea utilized ffmpeg’s FFV1 implementation to fully interpret the specification.
 Several threads on the ffmpeg-devel and libav-devel listserv reference discussions about the development of the FFV1 specification and consideration of efforts to standardize the specification through a standards organization, such as IETF (Internet Engineering Task Force) [1].

 In consideration of FFV1’s utilization within preservation contexts, the standardization of the codec through an open standards organization would better establish FFV1 as a trustworthy, stable, and documented option.
 At the moment FFV1 can be seen at a tipping point in its use within preservation context.
-It’s speed, accessibility, and digital preservation features make it an increasingly attractive option for lossless video encoding that can be found in more and more large scale projects; the standardization of FFV1 through an open standards organization would be of broad interest to digital preservation communities and facilitate greater accessibility of lossless encoding options that are both efficient and standardization.
+It’s speed, accessibility, and digital preservation features make it an increasingly attractive option for lossless video encoding that can be found in more and more large scale projects; the standardization of FFV1 through an open standards organization would be of broad interest to digital preservation communities and facilitate greater accessibility of lossless encoding options that are both efficient and standardized.

-MediaArea proposes working closely with the lead authors of the FFV1 specification in order to update the current FFV1 specification to increase its self-reliance and increase its clarity.
+MediaArea proposes working closely with the lead authors of the FFV1 specification in order to update the current FFV1 specification to increase its self-reliance and clarity.
 Development of the FFV1 specification early within the PreForma project will generate substantial feedback to the authors of the specification which could then be offered through the specification’s github page via pull requests or the issue tracker.
 MediaArea proposes at a later stage of development that the Preforma project serve as a catalyst to organize, facilitate, and sponsor the IETF standardization process for FFV1.

 Considering the 2 year timeline of the PreForma project and usual pace of IETF standardization projects, we proprose at least submitting FFV1 as an Independent Submission to IETF which could provide workable timeline, encourage a detailed review process, and assign a formal RFC number to the specification.